 It is in this environment that the Truman Scholarship Foundation, initially only a source of scholarship support, today nurtures, supports and sustains the ideals and ambitions of young leaders.
-Along with providing scholarships for graduate school, we operate a week-long program for each new class of Truman Scholars that builds community among them and ensures intensive mentoring from more seasoned Scholars.
-We also bring Truman Scholars to Washington, DC, for anywhere from three months to two years-after college but before graduate schooland place them in positions with the federal government or with nationally focused nonprofit organizations.
+Along with providing scholarships for graduate school, we operate a week-long program for each new class of Truman Scholars that builds community among them and ensures intensive mentoring from more seasoned Truman Scholars.
+We also bring Scholars to Washington, DC, for anywhere from three months to two years-after college but before graduate schooland place them in positions with the federal government or with nationally focused nonprofit organizations.
 And we have launched new programs for Truman Scholars with a particular interest in electoral politics or in senior level positions in the federal executive branch.

 Almost four decades into our work, we honor President Truman with a unique approach to effecting outstanding public service leadership, an approach he prescribed and that is simultaneously low-cost and high-impact.
-This report chronicles the key activities of the Truman Foundation in 2015, and it highlights the ways that the Foundation continues to represent an outstanding public investment, one that honors a president from the last century by preparing leaders for the challenges of the future.
+This report chronicles the key activities of the Truman Foundation in 2016, and it highlights the ways that the Foundation continues to represent an outstanding public investment, one that honors a president from the last century by preparing leaders for the challenges of the future.

-The 2015 Selection Process
+The 2016 Selection Process

-In 2015, the Truman Foundation selected 58 new Truman Scholars.
-The new Scholars were announced on April 15, 2015, after a rigorous national selection process during which they were chosen from among 688 applications received from students at 297 different colleges and universities.
+In 2016, the Truman Foundation selected 54 new Truman Scholars.
+The new Scholars were announced on April 13, 2016, after a rigorous national selection process during which they were chosen from among 775 applications received from students at 305 different colleges and universities.

 The selection process began with a review of all received applications by the Foundation's Finalist Selection Committee, a group made up of nineteen former Truman Scholars, distinguished public servants and admissions representatives from top law and public affairs graduate programs.
-The committee met for three days in Annapolis, Maryland, shortly after the February 3rd application deadline and selected 199 finalists from among the 688 applications received.
+The committee met for three days in Annapolis, Maryland, shortly after the February 2nd application deadline and selected 201 finalists from among the 775 applications received.

 Then, during March and early April, these finalists were interviewed in-person by one of sixteen Regional Review Panels convened across the country with each panel consisting of 5-10 senior figures in public service, including many former Truman Scholars.
-These panels made final choices about the 2015 class of Truman Scholars, a group of 58 new Scholars representing 50 different institutions, including 26 public colleges and universities plus two of the service academies.
+These panels made final choices about the 2016 class of Truman Scholars, a group of 54 new Scholars representing 47 different institutions, including 28 public colleges and universities plus one of the service academies.

-In total, 99 elected officials, distinguished public servants, former Truman Scholars, and graduate admissions representatives gave their time to assist the Truman Foundation with the 2015 Scholar selection process.
+In total, 104 elected officials, distinguished public servants, former Truman Scholars, and graduate admissions representatives gave their time to assist the Truman Foundation with the 2016 Scholar selection process.
 In addition, the Truman Foundation relied on the superb efforts of hundreds of faculty and fellowship advisers at colleges and universities across the United States.

-The 58 new Truman Scholars selected in 2015 are diverse in just about every way imaginable, except in their shared commitments to public service leadership.
-Three schools had their first ever Truman Scholars in 2015: Dickinson State University, Saint Edward's University, and the University of Massachusetts, Dartmouth.
-The names and brief information about each of the 2015 Truman Scholars are located on our website at www.truman.gov/search-our-scholars (please enter '2015' as the Selection Year).
-Truman Scholarships were conferred in a ceremony at the Truman Presidential Library in Independence, Missouri, on May 24, 2015.
+The 54 new Truman Scholars selected in 2016 are diverse in just about every way imaginable, except in their shared commitments to public service leadership.
+Two schools had their first ever Truman Scholars in 2016: South Dakota School of Mines and Technology and State University of New York at Buffalo.
+The names and brief information about each of the 2016 Truman Scholars are located on our website at www.truman.gov/search-our-scholars (please enter '2016' as the Selection Year)..
+Truman Scholarships were conferred in a ceremony at the Truman Presidential Library in Independence, Missouri, on May 29, 2016.